 Welcome to the Pokémon League!
-You've struggled long and hard to get here, and your efforts are about to bare fruit.
+You've struggled long and hard to get here, and your efforts are about to bear fruit.
 There are five more battles standing between you and the Pokémon League Championship, each of them more difficult than anything you've faced before.
 Are you ready to bring the League to its knees?

 Aside from a Pokémon Center out front, the League itself consists of an enormous castle.
 Enter the castle and, eventually, you'll find your way to a non-descript room with four rooms.
 Each of these rooms contains a member of the Elite Four.
 You can fight them in any order you wish, using the colour of the balconies over their doors as a guide: grey for Wikstrom, red for Malva, purple for Drasna, and blue for Siebold.
 (Thanks to Samuel03 for pointing out the colours.)
 You must defeat all four Elite Four members before you can advance to the final battle against the Champion.

 (Note: I tried to coax as many moves out of the Elite Four as I could while battling.
-Most of the time I only managed to get two or three of the four moves for their pokémon.
+Most of the time I only managed to get two or three of the four moves for their Pokémon.
 If anybody gets hit by a move I didn't list—quite likely—let me know in the comments and I'll throw it into my commentary.
 Thanks!)

-Top Left – Elite Four Wikstrom, steel-type user
+Top Left – Elite Four Wikstrom, Steel-Type User

 Klefki, level 63

 Not the strongest start in the world for Wikstrom.
 Klefki is largely there to set up Spikes to hurt your Pokémon throughout the match.
 Beyond that, it loves to use Flash Cannon, which only really hurts Ice- and Fairy-types.
 Bring out a Fire-type and you can fry Klefki easily.
 Anything with a special attack that can bypass Steel (Sater, for example—gotta love Surf) shouldn't have a difficult time either.